 The North American Menopause Society NAMS) presents its comprehensive video series for women on important midlife health topics.
-All of the interviews in the series are hosted by NAMS Board of Trustees Member and President-Elect Dr. Marla Shapiro, a Canadian physicianwho led this exciting initiative.
-Dr. Shapiro is also the medical consultant for CTV News and on-air medical contributor to Canada AM.
+All of the interviews in the series are hosted by NAMS Board of Trustees Member and Past-President Dr Marla Shapiro, a Canadian physicianwho led this exciting initiative.
+Dr Shapiro is also the medical consultant for CTV News and on-air medical contributor to Canada AM.

 Note: The Australasian Menopause Society does not necessarily endorse the medical and scientific information provided in these videos.
 As the medical and scientific information provided here might not be relevant to a particular person's circumstances and you should always discuss your health with your own healthcare provider.